KingGerry01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line Everyone is a proponent of strong encryption - Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII
+The eggs of the brood needs to be an odd number - Write a script that prints every other line from the input, starting with the first line